Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 • Region: Tuscany

 Florence is located in the Tuscany region, on the Arno River, at the foot of the Northern Apennines.
 The city was founded in 59 BC. e.
 Julius Caesar.
-Although long before that, the Etruscans lived here.
-In 570, the Lombards captured the city, and two hundred years later, the Franks.
-The heyday of Florence falls on the XV-XVI centuries, when the city becomes a major cultural center.
-At this time, the great Leonardo da Vinci, Raphael, Michelangelo, Petrarch, Dante live and work here.
+Although the Etruscans lived here long before that.
+In 570, the city was captured by the Lombards, and two hundred years later by the Franks.
+Florence flourished in the 15th-16th centuries, when the city became a major cultural center.
+At this time, the great Leonardo da Vinci, Raphael, Michelangelo, Petrarch, and Dante lived and worked here.

 7